Xi'an: Air

+Other than linking to most Chinese cities, the airport also has flights to several major international destinations, including Tokyo, Seoul, London, Paris and Sydney.

 Culture and religion

 Resident artists

 Xi'an is home to contemporary Chinese stars such as Xu Wei, Zhang Chu and Zheng Jun.

 Xi'an cuisine

 Yangrou paomo (flat bread soaked in lamb soup; 羊肉泡馍 (羊肉泡饃)) is a well known Xi'anese dish.